hasura/graphql-engine/graphql/manual/getting-started/index.rst

   Postgres database.
 - :doc:`Using Docker <../deployment/docker/index>`: Run as a docker container and connect to an existing Postgres database.
+- :doc:`Using Kubernetes <../deployment/kubernetes/index>`: Run on Kubernetes and connect to an existing Postgres database.

 .. toctree::
    :maxdepth: 2